 What we really don’t want is the mixture of thinking and doing at the same time.

-You don’t want to write for 10 minutes, browse Pinterest for ideas the next 5 minutes, and check your inbox for another 15 minutes.
-It makes you feel like you’ve done a lot, but the price of mental energy you’re paying to switch between tasks are much larger than you think.
+You don’t want to write for 10 minutes, browse Pinterest for ideas for the next 5 minutes, and check your inbox for another 15 minutes.
+It makes you feel like you’ve done a lot, but the price of mental energy you’re paying to switch between tasks is much larger than you think.

 Having a clear line between these two modes will help you save tons of time switching back and forth between them.